 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where aluminopyracmonite typically forms.
+Look in fumarolic deposits country, the host setting where aluminopyracmonite typically forms.
 If you start seeing mascagnite, tschermigite, sulfur in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences habit, so train your eye for that shape before scanning the outcrop.